Budget 2019: 30% of Government expenditure to go towards defence, security and diplomacy

 “To stay ahead of these threats, we must continue to innovate and build new capabilities to meet our security needs,” Mr Heng said.
 “Both the public and private sectors have a major role to play.”

-The Ministry of Home Affairs (MHA) will set up a Home Team Science and Technology Agency by the end of this year to develop the Home Team’s science and technology capabilities.
-MHA will also help transform the private security industry through innovation and technology to meet growing needs.
+The Ministry of Home Affairs (MHA) will set up a Home Team Science and Technology Agency by the end of this year.
+It will also help transform the private security industry through innovation and technology to meet growing needs.

 In addition, Mr Heng said Total Defence will continue to keep Singapore safe and secure.
 This includes stockpiling critical supplies, diversifying sources of water and strengthening food security.